solsarratea/discrete-diferential-geom/README.md

-# discrete-diferential-geom
+# discrete differential geometry

+  At the Recurse Center we created an interest group for following Keenan Crane course on DDG.

-exercises, resources and notes on Keenan Crane course on DDG
+  This repository aims to contain exercises, resources and notes during the batch.